apache/metron/metron-platform/metron-enrichment/README.md

       ]
       }
 ```
+Based on this sample config, both ip_src_addr and ip_dst_addr will go to the `geo`, `host`, and `hbaseEnrichment` adapter bolts.
 For the `geo`, `host` and `hbaseEnrichment`, this is sufficient.
 However, more complex enrichments may contain their own configuration.
 Currently, the `stellar` enrichment requires a more complex configuration, such as:
 ```
     "fieldMap": {
        ...